A Likert Scale is widely used to compare and measure the opinions and attitudes of a particular population of people.

 This will help you create a set of statements or questions that are relevant and meaningful to your survey.

-Once you’ve developed your Likert Scale, create your survey by writing a series of statements or questions that relate to your research.
+Once you’ve developed your Scale, create your survey by writing a series of statements or questions that relate to your research.

 Keep your survey concise and focused.